Skullerud (station)

 Skullerud is a station on Østensjø Line of the Oslo Metro, located in the Østensjø borough, between Bogerud and Mortensrud.
-Since its opening 26 November 1967, it was the end station of the line until Østensjøbanen was extended to Mortensrud in 1997.
-The area around Skullerud station has a mixture of residential areas and businesses, including the former centers for Norsk Data and Tandberg Radio.
-The station is also a node for several bus lines.
+It was opened in 1967 on 26 November.
+It was the end station of the line until Østensjøbanen was extended to Mortensrud in 1997.

+The original station was designed by Helge Abrahamsen and Hans Grinde.
+It was demolished and a new station was built in 2016.